luigicfilho/luigicfilho/README.md

 <br>

-<h2 align="center">💰 If you like my work, you can support me by buying me a coffee Thanks!</h2>
+<h2 align="center"> If you like my work, you can support me by buying me a coffee Thanks!</h2>
 <div align="center">
   <table align="center">
     <tr>